-- · Backing up data: an overview - Performing backups
+- Backing up data: an overview

+- Adding patterns to use for inclusion and exclusion of VMs

+- Performing backups

+- Using backup policies

 Backing up data: an overview

 Plug-in for Hyper-V supports image-level backups and restores.
 An image-level backup includes all disk and configuration files associated with a given VM, enabling restoration of the entire VM.
 You can use this type of backup if hardware fails or VM disk files are deleted.
 Using the file-level indexing feature, you can also back up images with file-level indexing enabled and later perform file-level restores.
 As described in the next topic, there are network-connectivity issues with non-VSS-compliant VMs.